flaxandteal/flaxandteal-website/content/pages/team.md

 ### Kamen Dimitrov | Junior Developer
 ![Kamen.png](/images/Kamen.png)</br>

-[Kamen](https://www.linkedin.com/in/kamen-dimitrov-a26a2492/) is a recent addition to the team, joining us in 2022!
+[Kamen](https://www.linkedin.com/in/kamen-dimitrov-a26a2492/) is our junior software developer.
 He completed studying Software Engineering in Sofia and has experience with Java, Python, Rust and Go programming languages and back-end development.

 ### Kanika Miglani | Data Science & Analysis
 ![Kanika.png](/images/Kanika.png)</br>

 [Kanika](https://www.linkedin.com/in/kanika-miglani-538a06137/) joined us to add to our machine learning and data science analytics skill-sets.
-Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and is an experienced data analyst with a background in Python and R.
+Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and is an experienced data scientist with a background in Python, ML and R.

 ### Sharon Ingram | Cloud Architect
 ![Sharon.png](/images/Sharon.png) </br>